temporalio/documentation/docs/references/events.md

 ### ActivityTaskTimedOut

-This [Event](/concepts/what-is-an-event) type indicates that the Activity has timed out according to the Temporal Server, due to the [Activity](/concepts/what-is-an-activity) having not completed within the timeout settings.
+This [Event](/concepts/what-is-an-event) type indicates that the Activity has timed out according to the [Temporal Server](/concepts/what-is-the-temporal-server) , due to the [Activity](/concepts/what-is-an-activity) having not completed within the timeout settings.

 | Field              | Description                                                                                                 |
 | ------------------ | ----------------------------------------------------------------------------------------------------------- |